alex-boulay/ABox/README.md

 - Make a config file ? - Handle external compilation ?
 - inlude ImGui loading interface ?
 - Make everything pickable from a menu ? then save it into a config xml/json ?

+### Done

-- Do I automanage Malloc/Free Vulkan Structure dependencies
+- Automanage Malloc/Free Vulkan Structure dependencies
+- tracy part of the makefile (might have to change the download to local archive for stability and offline purposes)
+- VkShader Loading and binding
+- ResourcesManager Instance Loading
+- Device Manager
+- GraphicsPipeline
+- Swapchain
+- Shader ressources handling
+  - need to manage/free them